15 Benefits Of Cloves, How To Use Them, And Side Effects

 13. May Treat Acne

-The antibacterial and antifungal properties of cloves could play a role here.
-Clove oil works well in treating acne and improving skin health.
-The oil is also recommended in the aromatherapeutic literature for treating acne (25).
+Cloves’ benefits are not just limited to your health.
+The antibacterial and antifungal properties of cloves could also help with acne.
+These properties may help kill acne-causing bacteria due to which clove oil works well in treating acne and improving skin health.
+The oil is also recommended in the aromatherapeutic literature for treating acne (26).

 15. May Improve Hair Health